aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/gcs-sink-prereq.md

 The connector should be granted these permissions via a custom role or the standard role **Storage Legacy Bucket Writer**.
-You also need to ensure the bucket doesn\'t have a retention policy that prohibits overwriting.
+You also need to ensure the bucket doesn't have a retention policy that prohibits overwriting.